 - Justin in Wizards of Waverly Place.
 First there was the werewolf, then there was the vampire...

 - Sam Winchester.
 His love interests have included a kitsune, a werewolf, a demon (twice!) and multiple arachne (they were turned into monsters after Sam slept with them but still).
 Even girls he simply befriends turn out to be monsters or evil (like Meg or Ava).
-Dean uses this trope to deduce that the girl Sam is sexing up is the current monster of the week.
+In "Sex and Violence", Dean uses this trope to deduce that the girl Sam is sexing up is the current monster of the week.
 Surprisingly, he's wrong.